stevensio123/GradDip-Datascience/README.md

 # GradDip-Datascience
-My completed courseworks in UoL
+Some of my completed courseworks in UoL